-Back then, I did feature two topics in a single post, most notably on my 11th post in the Kin Keihan Times as a special double issue.
+Back then, I did feature two topics in a single post, most notably on my 11th post in the Kin Keihan Times as a special double article.
 I also have a couple of posts which features three topics but focuses on a single issue (like The Downside In Threes, where disadvantage is the key topic of that particular post).
 All the mentioned posts are just combined articles focusing on multiple topics.

-For the 101st post, I’m dealing with two separate full length articles in a single post regarding my fascination for all-black fashion and the things I carry inside the bag.
+For the 101st post, I’m dealing with two separate full-length articles in a single post regarding my fascination for all-black fashion and the things I carry inside the bag.
 Consider it a double article special, hence the [Ax2] tag.

 The Ideal All-Black Fashion

 “Black is modest and arrogant at the same time.
 Black is lazy and easy – but mysterious.
 But above all black says this: “I don’t bother you – don’t bother me”.”

 Black is mysterious.
 Hence, in the period of transition, people often wear black to hide from the society.
 And since I’m undergoing a stage of transition, I feel like wearing all-black whenever I go out.
 At least, when I feel like it.
 Also, since black symbolizes power and authority, I often appear to be serious while I wear all-black.
 That leaves a powerful impression that I need to be taken seriously at all times… just kidding!

 It may sound a bit too dark, but an all-black outfit can be really nice too.
 From top to bottom, accessories included, I always feel good wearing all-black.
 I did this a lot of times, especially during the last few weeks in my previous job as a call center trainee (I’m wearing a black woolen coat and anything black that time, except for the bracelet).
 I don’t know if wearing all-black really helped me in reaching a decision I might regret, but right now I’m still enjoying the transition stage.